Do You Think You Were Lied to or Deceived by FindLaw?

 Why all the Red Tape?

-Why all the red tape, and seeming environment of fear uncertainty and doubt within corporate?
+Why all the red tape, and seeming environment of fear, uncertainty, and doubt within corporate?
 And why is it so hard to respect clients and not patronize them?
 Are you a past or present attorney advertiser or employee of FindLaw?
 Have you sued FindLaw ads and been successful?

 Send us your story.
-That way, we can do a video-cast with screenshots of emails and statements made by the company reps.
+That way, we can do a video cast with screenshots of emails and statements made by the company reps.
 If you are with the news media or press, you can email us directly on our online contact us form.

 Look for us in future editions of the Los Angeles Daily Journal.
 So let’s try and figure out what’s up.
-Again, great product, ineffective leadership.
+Again, great product, but ineffective leadership.
 Let’s hear your opinions and comments.

 I was promised a new ads rep to assist me with his case.
 It’s been weeks, and no one has responded to my many calls and emails to FindLaw corporate.

-NOTE: To Date, my data is still inaccurate and I am paying for it!
+NOTE: To Date, my data is still inaccurate, and I am paying for it!
 Total disrespect!